Samsung SWOT Analysis & Recommendations

 Internal and External Issues

 The strengths, weaknesses, opportunities, and threats in Samsung’s business and industry environment present a competitive situation that requires innovative strategies to continue business growth despite competition.
 As this SWOT analysis indicates, the company possesses core competencies for capturing a bigger market share, increasing sales revenues, and growing the technology business operations.
 However, Samsung’s weaknesses are barriers and challenges that require strategic solutions.
-The company can exploit the identified opportunities, such as strategic partnerships, to strengthen its competitive position in the international market for consumer electronics.
+The company can exploit the identified opportunities in this SWOT analysis, such as strategic partnerships, to strengthen its competitive position in the international market for consumer electronics.

 This SWOT analysis also emphasizes Samsung’s weakness of the lack of a competitive comprehensive platform, like Apple’s.
 Samsung can use the previously mentioned partnerships or develop its own platform to target certain services that can open new opportunities for growing its business.
 In addressing the issues identified in this SWOT analysis, the corporation can expect a continuously strong industry position, and possible mitigation of the effects of competition, imitation, and other strategic issues.

-Strategic Fit based on this SWOT Analysis of Samsung
+Strategic Fit & Recommendations – SWOT Analysis of Samsung

 Samsung has a high level of strategic fit, based on the business strengths and opportunities examined in this SWOT analysis.
 The information technology business can use its brand and manufacturing expertise to attract new partners.
-The resulting partnerships can increase the effectiveness of Samsung’s marketing mix (4P).
+With this recommendation, the resulting partnerships can increase the effectiveness of Samsung’s marketing mix (4P).
 For instance, new partnerships with software developers can lead to a stronger brand, which can enhance the company’s promotional activities and related marketing strategies and tactics.

 Samsung’s manufacturing expertise and the synergy mentioned in this SWOT analysis can support growth through product development and diversification.
-Product development and diversification endeavors can widen the product mix and create more opportunities that support Samsung’s corporate social responsibility strategy.
+Another recommendation is to implement product development and diversification endeavors that can widen the product mix and create more opportunities that support Samsung’s corporate social responsibility strategy.
 For example, in diversification, collaboration between new business units and the existing divisions or subsidiaries can facilitate new sustainability solutions for the consumer electronics business.

 References